frintstones/frintstones.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-### Welcome!

-I am **Namil Kim**, an assistant professor at the [Department of Advanced Industry Fusion](https://aif.konkuk.ac.kr/main.do), [Konkuk University](http://www.konkuk.ac.kr/eng).
+Welcome to my personal page!
+I am a Senior Research Fellow at the [Max Planck Institute for Innovation and Competition](https://www.ip.mpg.de/en/).

-- My research interests encompass topics within strategic management, innovation, and entrepreneurship.
+- My research interests are focused on deepening the understanding of how technological advancements affect entrepreneurial process and start-up performance.

-  - I have carried out studies on industry dynamics, firms' innovation performance, and the influence of socio-economic factors on entrepreurial activities.
-  - Lately, I have also developed an interest in the economics of digitization and AI.
-  - In particular, some of my current work-in-progress projects explore how digitization and AI transform decision-making, knowledge discovery, collaborative efforts, and the utilization of new products.
+  - One of my research streams is to demonstrate a new perspective for understanding entrepreneurial activity based on rapid advancements in digital platforms and the surge in the adoption of automation technology.

+  - Another stream of my research focuses on how technological factors could be the competitive advantages of start-ups by looking at entrepreneurs’ behavioral responses to previous start-up failures.
 <br>
 <br>
-- You can find my research at the [research](./research) section of my webpage or [google scholar](https://scholar.google.com/citations?user=FvPXxs0AAAAJ).
+- You can find more detailed information about my research at the [research](./research) section of my webpage and on my [CV](./cv).

-- Feel free to contact me via email below if you like my research.

 <!-- If you